 - Organic and OMRI certified for organic production

-- Does not work well against worms or caterpillars
+- It does not work well against worms or caterpillars

-It’s effective against a variety of pests in the vegetable garden, on ornamental trees, fruit trees, and almost every other plant in your garden.
+It’s effective against various pests in the vegetable garden, on ornamental trees, fruit trees, and almost every other plant in your garden.
 Most importantly, it’s not harmful to the beneficial insects in the garden.
 Check out the detailed article about how to use neem oil on houseplants for more information.

 Organic vs. Synthetic Pesticides

-The simplest way to understand these two types of pesticides is to know that organic pesticides are created using ingredients from natural sources, whereas synthetic pesticides are produced using chemical conversions.
+The simplest way to understand these two types of pesticides is to know that organic pesticides are created using ingredients from natural sources.
+In contrast, synthetic pesticides are produced using chemical conversions.

-There is a constant debate about which one is better for the garden because even natural pesticides might not be 100% safe.
-Before you finalize the type of pesticide you want to use for vegetables, it’s best to determine the type of pests and the level of infestation.
+There is a constant debate about which is better for the garden because even natural pesticides might not be 100% safe.
+Before you finalize the type of pesticide you want for vegetables, it’s best to determine the type of pests and the level of infestation.

-Organic pest management techniques are the safest choice since most of them are environment friendly, but if the pests are spreading fast and you have a heavy infestation, you might have to go with a stronger, synthetic pesticide as a last resort.
+Organic pest management techniques are the safest choice since most are environment friendly.
+Still, if the pests are spreading fast and you have a heavy infestation, you might have to use a stronger, synthetic pesticide as a last resort.